Phenotyping: Cohort discovery using EHR data

 Return to Projects Page.

 Phenotyping is the practice of developing algorithms designed to identify specific phenomic traits within an individual.
-These algorithms are created using multiple variables enabling researchers to accurately identify traits and perform analyses.
-Best practice materials and data standardizations tools have been developed to aid with phenotyping protocols and collaboration.
-Phenotyping also seeks to advance the science of de-identification, transportable phenotyping methods, structure and standards, and portable components of algorithms and methods.
-Within the eMERGE network, phenotyping focuses both disease related and pharmacogenomic related phenotypes.
+These algorithms are created using multiple variables, thus enabling researchers to accurately identify traits and perform analyses.
+Best practice materials and data standardization tools have been developed to aid with phenotyping protocols and collaboration.
+The Phenotyping Workgroup also seeks to advance the science of de-identification, transportable phenotyping methods, structure and standards, and portable components of algorithms and methods.
+Within the eMERGE Network, computable phenotype algorithm development focuses both disease-related and pharmacogenomic-related phenotypes.

-* Click here to view a listing of eMERGE Studies currently available in dbGaP.
+* Click here to view a listing of published eMERGE Phenotypes on PheKB.